Resources for Ybor City residents, including lists of neighborhood associations, utility companies and internet providers.

 Ybor City neighborhood associations are a great way to meet the neighbors and learn more about all that living in Ybor City has to offer.
 Two neighborhood associations are active in Ybor City.

-The mission of the Historic Ybor Neighborhood Civic Association (HYNCA) is to provide:
+The mission of the Historic East Ybor and Gary Neighborhood Association (HEYGNA) is to provide:

 - An open forum for residents, property owners, and local businesses to address matters in a strong and unified manner.

 - Protect the integrity of Ybor City’s historic designation; preserve and enhance the culture, economy and well-being of the neighborhood.

 - Build partnerships with other organizationsinfluence local government decisions on issues affecting Ybor City.

 - Influence local government decisions on issues affecting Ybor City.

 The mission of the East Ybor Historic and Civic Association is to: